Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality (2026)

 Fund share, not stablecoin

-The recurring error: treating a tokenized T-bill token as a stablecoin or cash.
-It is a tokenized money market fund share — a yield-bearing fund interest with NAV mechanics, a manager, a custodiannot a par-redeemable payment stablecoin, and generally not cash for accounting (see tokenized MMF treasury and stablecoin accounting treatment).
+The recurring error is treating a tokenized T-bill token as a stablecoin or cash.
+It is a tokenized money market fund share — a yield-bearing fund interest with NAV mechanics, a manager, and a custodian — not a par-redeemable payment stablecoin, and generally not cash for accounting (the full instrument breakdown is in tokenized MMF treasury, alongside stablecoin accounting treatment).
 Misclassifying it corrupts both the balance sheet and the risk view.

 Liquidity is the redemption mechanic